Welcome

 The new cover illustration was created by Suzanne Paleczny.
 The text layout was done by the author using GIMP software.

 With a blend of suspense, environmental observation, and atmospheric prose, the novel examines how individuals reconcile their ideals with the reality of war.
 It highlights Portugal’s complex wartime dynamics, including its religious tensions, resource politics, and fragile diplomacy.
-The Adamastor—mythic guardian of the seas—adds a symbolic dimension that deepens the novel’s exploration of fate, awe, and the forces that shape human lives.
+The Adamastor—a storm-giant of the seas whose presence echoes throughout the narrative—adds a symbolic dimension that deepens the novel’s exploration of fate, awe, and the forces that shape human lives.

 “I’m a sucker for wartime shenanigans and science, so this was great for me, with spying and marine biology against the backdrop of WW2 Portugal, plus walk on parts for Ian Fleming and Kim Philby.
 The characters all came off the page.
 Pulling off multiple viewpoints and timelines is tricky but worked.
 The story weaves together a cast of characters as a nuanced way into the humanity and morality of the hard moral choices forced by wartime, more Graham Greene than James Bond, but more charm and warmth than either of them.”